kuritsu/pozoledf-chef-repo/roles/README.md

 - [Chef Habitat Supervisor](https://docs.chef.io/habitat/sup/), for installing Habitat packages (our k8s manifests will be installed this way).

 **Note:** After running the `install-chef-client.sh` script in this node, check the last lines of the output.
 They will indicate what you should run to join a worker node to the cluster.

+**Important:** If you need to configure credentials for a private Docker Registry, check the file created at `/home/hab/docker-private.sh.example`.
+Rename/copy it to `/home/hab/docker-private.sh` and modify it so that it creates a credentials file at `/home/hab/.docker/config.json`.
+This file will be read by [install.sh`](https://github.com/kuritsu/pozoledf-sample-app-deployment/blob/main/habitat/hooks/install.sh) found in the Habitat package of `pozoledf-sample-app` (or any other app that will need it) to create a k8s secret.

 ## k8s-worker